 - be read and considered by trained readers who are also the teachers of first-year writing courses.

-Writing Placement Assessment
+Completing the Writing Placement Assessment

 Students are placed into the English course that most supports their unique needs as writers.
 The placement options include:

 Exempt: Students who demonstrate a sophisticated knowledge of the characteristics of academic writing will receive three credits for taking English 101 and will satisfy one of the General Education Writing [WRTG] requirements.
 (My.WSU code 9)